Attempts to escape Oflag IV-C

+The escapes from Colditz, featured in many works of fiction or documentaries, popularized the unrealistic image of prisoner of war escapes as being common; this is sometimes referred to as the "Colditz Myth".

 Methods and equipment

 Prisoners contrived a number of methods to escape.
 They duplicated keys to doors, made copies of maps, forged Ausweise (identity papers), and manufactured their own tools.
-MI9, a department of the British War Office which specialized in escape equipment, communicated with the prisoners in code and smuggled to them new escape aids disguised in care packages from family or from non-existent charities, although they never tampered with Red Cross care packages for fear it would force the Germans to stop their delivery to all camps.
+MI9, a department of the British War Office which specialized in escape equipment, communicated with the prisoners in code and smuggled escape equipment to them by hiding it in care packages from family or from non-existent charities.
+However, they never tampered with Red Cross care packages for fear it would force the Germans to stop their delivery to all camps.
 The Germans became skilled at intercepting packages containing contraband material.

-There was also a form of black market subterfuge whereby the prisoners used items from their Red Cross parcels to buy information and tools from cooperative guards and townsfolk.
-Since the Germans allowed Douglas Bader to visit the town, he took chocolate and other luxuries with him for trading.
+The prisoners also used items from their Red Cross packages to bribe guards and local citizens.
+Since the Germans allowed the disabled Douglas Bader to leave the prison and visit the town of Colditz, he took chocolate and other luxuries with him for trading.
 Flight Lieutenant Cenek Chaloupka traded goods for information and even had a girlfriend in the town.
 David Stirling later took control of the black market operations.

 The Singen route

-Once escaping from captivity, POWs still faced the considerable challenge of negotiating their way to non-hostile territory.
+Upon escaping from captivity, POWs still faced the considerable challenge of negotiating their way to non-hostile territory.
 The Singen route into Switzerland was discovered by Dutch naval lieutenant Hans Larive in 1940 on his first escape attempt from Oflag VI-A in Soest.
 Larive was caught near Singen close to the Swiss border.
 The interrogating Gestapo officer was so confident that the war would soon be won by Germany that he told Larive of a safe way across the border.
-Larive memorized it and many prisoners later escaped using this route.
-This includes Larive himself, Francis Steinmetz, Anthony Luteyn, Airey Neave, Pat Reid, and Howard Wardle in their escapes from Colditz.
+Near the road between Singen and Gotmadingen there is the hamlet of Hofenacker which belongs to the Swiss municipality of Ramsen in the canton of Schaffhausen.
+One of the farm buildings of Hofenacker, Spiesshof, stands directly on the road at the tip of what is known as the Ramsen Salient.
+By taking the Singen-Gotmadingen road, turning left after Spiesshof and remaining on the track, the escapee could successfully enter Switzerland.
+Larive memorized the route and many prisoners later escaped using it.
+Among them were Larive himself, Francis Steinmetz, Anthony Luteyn, Airey Neave, Pat Reid and Howard Wardle in their escapes from Colditz.